 You know those people in your life who are just naturally thin?
-They eat and eat and eat, without gaining weight.
-They are able to do that because they have a low Setpoint Weight.
-However, if they do things that elevate their Setpoint Weight, this ability will disappear.
+They eat and eat and eat without gaining weight.
+They are able to do that because they have a low setpoint weight.
+However, if they do things that elevate their setpoint weight, this ability will disappear.

 All your life, you have been taught that calories are calories.
 At the end of the day, what really matters is a simple formula: calories burned subtracted from calories consumed.
 If you want to lose weight, you need to crunch those numbers and end up with a result that is less than zero, also known as a calorie deficit.
-It doesn’t matter who you are, or how achieved the deficit, just so long as you got there.
+It doesn’t matter who you are or how you achieved the deficit, just so long as you got there.

 As we have learned here today, the body is much more complex than that.
-Counting and cutting calories is like watering your garden less to get rid of weeds, or being told to breathe less to cure your allergies.
+Counting and cutting calories is like watering your garden less to get rid of weeds or being told to breathe less to cure your allergies.
 Both are absurd because they are self-defeating.
 The same goes for managing your weight by adhering to a mega-calorie deficit.

 Think about it for a moment.
-If we had already solved this problem, if losing weight and being healthy was as simple as counting calories, then why has the weight loss industry grown in to the bloated $50 BILLION business it is today?
+If we had already solved this problem, if losing weight and being healthy was as simple as counting calories, then why has the weight loss industry grown into the bloated $50 BILLION business it is today?

-Why are 2.2 billion people world-wide still obese?
+Why are 2.2 billion people worldwide still obese?

 It’s simple: these people don’t have the answers they need.
 They haven’t learned that the real solution is to break free from short-term restrictive strategies that result in little more than harmful yo-yo dieting, guilt, frustration, and confusion.

-They haven’t learned that Setpoint is the key to losing weight and keeping it off.
+They haven’t learned that setpoint is the key to losing weight and keeping it off.

 In fact, you can think of the body like a clogged sink.
 Yes, water will still drain, but it drains slowly.
 When you fill the sink with too much water, it’s just going to overflow.
 Traditional diets ask you to solve this problem simply by running less water (restricting calories).
 Sure, this will prevent an overflow, but it is not solving the problem!!!
-It is simple a surface-level fix that ignores the underlying issue.
+It is simply a surface-level fix that ignores the underlying issue.

 The same is true to solve the problem, you need to remove the clog.
 You need to lower your Setpoint.
 Once you do that, the sink will drain like quickly and completely.
 And your body will act like that of a naturally thin person.
 It will burn fat like a furnace.
-You will finally lose weight, and keep it off.
+You will finally lose weight and keep it off.

 But let’s not skip ahead.
 If you want to lower your Setpoint and remove the metabolic clogs in your body, you have to understand why they occurred in the first place.

-This may sound overwhelming to start with, but here it goes: everything influences your Setpoint Weight.
+This may sound overwhelming to start with, but here it goes: everything influences your setpoint weight.

 Almost every choice you make in your life will impact your setpoint.
 Most choices will have a very minor impact on your setpoint, lowering it or raising it by a small amount.
-However, you likely make a large number of these choices on daily basis.
+However, you likely make a large number of these choices on a daily basis.
 As we know, a large number of small things can make a HUGE difference.

 Remember earlier in this blog when we talked about major life transitions and how they often result in weight gain and even an elevated setpoint?
-That is because they are closely linked with factors which cause major to extreme setpoint increases!
+That is because they are closely linked with factors that cause major to extreme setpoint increases!
 These factors include stress, starvation dieting, pregnancy, cortisol imbalance, menopause, and consuming starchy, sugary foods.

 These are the decisions and events that elevate your Setpoint, but what is happening inside your body when you are exposed to these things?
 What is happening on a deeper level?

 - Brain Inflammation: Inflammation is a natural process that takes place inside your body.
 Primarily, it is associated with healing.
-During inflammation, your blood vessels dilate allowing nutrients, white blood cells, antibodies, and enzymes to flood into the affected area.
+During inflammation, your blood vessels dilate, allowing nutrients, white blood cells, antibodies, and enzymes to flood into the affected area.
 This only becomes a problem if inflammation continues for too long.
 Poor diet is closely linked to brain inflammation, and brain inflammation is closely linked to obesity.
-Primarily, this is because neuro-inflammation hinders the production of two key hormones, leptin and insulin, which help to regulate appetite.
+Primarily, this is because neuro-inflammation hinders the production of two key hormones, leptin, and insulin, which help to regulate appetite.

 - Fat-Burning Hormones: Fat-burning hormones communicate between your belly and your brain.
-These little chemical messengers can turn you into a fat burning machine or they can instruct your body to retain every last calorie you consume as if it’s the last calorie you will ever eat.
+These little chemical messengers can turn you into a fat-burning machine, or they can instruct your body to retain every last calorie you consume as if it’s the last calorie you will ever eat.
 These hormones also influence how your body allocates weight.

-We have created a simple program to help you lower your Weight and change your life.
-All you need to do to lower your Weight and reprogram your body is to start making SANE decisions.
+We have created a simple program to help you lower your weight and change your life.
+All you need to do to lower your weight and reprogram your body is to start making SANE decisions.

-You can learn all about SANE decisions and lowering your Weight in our upcoming book, the Setpoint Diet, but we would love to give you a preview right here, today.
+You can learn all about SANE decisions and lowering your weight in our upcoming book, the Setpoint Diet, but we would love to give you a preview right here today.
 We break SANE decisions down into four primary categories.

 - SANE Eating: You will lower your Weight dramatically by making SANE food choices.
 SANE foods include quality fibers, moderately low carbs, and the right fats.
-Of course, you need to avoid inSANE foods which include sugar, sweeteners, starches, and fructose.
+Of course, you need to avoid inSANE foods, which include sugar, sweeteners, starches, and fructose.